-Before starting the installation of solar panels and LEDs, it must be ensured that the preliminary checks for the installations should be done.
-These preliminary checks may include:
+Before starting the installation of solar panels, it must be ensured that the requirements for the installations are available.
+These requirements may include:

 - Tools and equipment needed for the installation - Cables to be used in the installation - Structure materials needed for mounting - Adequate number of proper PV system components - Construction of the site where solar panels will be mounted.